PrajwalANC2002/SINGLE_CYCLE_RISC_V/README.md

 - **Program Counter (PC)**: Tracks the address of the next instruction to be executed.

 ### Clock Frequencies
-- Both the CPU and memory components work at **150 MHz**, simplifying the design to avoid clock domain crossing issues.
-Previously, the CPU operated at 150 MHz while memory was at 70 MHz.
+- Both the CPU and memory components work at **150 MHz**, simplifying the design.

 ## Specification